ProofSuite/tokensale-dashboard/README.md

 `ng build --target=production --aot`

-Note that most of your references, API's, and keys have not been set so running `ng build` will probably fail prior to configuration.
+Note that since most of your references, API's, and keys have not been set so running `ng build` will probably fail prior to configuration.
 If it runs on first try you may need to call an exorcist for your workstation.

 ## Install The Application